 USRTK Peddles Merchants of Doubt Conspiracy Theory

-Following the lead of academic activists like Naomi Oreskes, USRTK promotes the Merchants of Doubt myth about scientists while engaging in being just that.
+Following the lead of academic activists like Naomi Oreskes, USRTK promotes the Merchants of Doubt myth about scientists.
 They conspiratorially claim that powerful food and chemical companies hire prominent academics to block regulation of their products and mislead the the public about the safety of transgenic food.
 Since little evidence exists to support this outlandish conspiracy, USRTK simply manufactures it.

 FOIA as a Weapon: USRTK Copies a Familiar Activist Ploy